-The 28ohm Dual Clapton coil is also pretty impressive.
 Installation is simple, you just screw it in and wick it and you’re away.
-The performance of this coil was off the charts — and an great argument for buying in pre-built Claptons over making your own.
+The performance of this coil was off the charts — and a great argument for buying in pre-built Clapton coils over making your own.

 I love that Smok included this alongside the two pre-built coils as it will encourage users to experiment with building their own coils, once they realise how easy and cost-effective it is.